All Episodes

 Can the judge be fair in these circumstances?

-It's it's a dialogue that happens every day, hundreds of thousands of times a day around the country, around the globe.
+It's a dialogue that happens every day, hundreds of thousands of times a day around the country, around the globe.

 There's always that conversation.

-He's what happened what's happening here is that Trump is being vilified for expressing his opinion.
+What's happening here is that Trump is being vilified for expressing his opinion.

 The fact that he has that opinion shouldn't necessarily be vilified.